hgw3lls/cle-1945/README.md

-# Leaflet and IndexedDB caching tiles
+# Leaflet and IndexedDB caching map tiles
 This project is a web application that utilizes the [Leaflet.js](https://leafletjs.com/) library for interactive maps and adds functionality for caching map tiles using `IndexedDB`.
 ## Features